joemoose/dungeoneers.d20/README.md

 # Rules Summary

+## Best Practices

+- **Engage and collaborate** with your GM and other players.
+Be kind.
+Be positive.
+Be authentic.
+- **Ask lots of questions**.
+Gather information.
+Talk to NPCs.
+Make notes.
+Draw maps.
+- **Dice are dangerous**.
+Solve problems with planning and ingenuity, not dice rolls.
+Think laterally.
+Always gain an advantage.
+Your character sheet doesn’t limit you.
+- **Foes are deadly**.
+Combat is not a sport.
+Fight dirty.
+Sometimes you need to run away.
+- **Play to win, but savor a loss**.
+Leave your mark on the world.
+Create a memorable story.

-## Attribute Checks
+## Attribute Saves

-Roll **d20** equal to or less than the applicable attribute:

-- **STRENGTH (STR)**: Tests of brawn and endurance.
-Resisting physical harm that can’t be dodged.
+- **STRENGTH (STR)**: Tests of brawn and endurance; resisting physical harm that can’t be dodged.
-- **DEXTERITY (DEX)**: Tests of agility and finesse.
-Resisting physical harm that can be dodged.
+- **DEXTERITY (DEX)**: Tests of agility and finesse; resisting physical harm that can be dodged.
-- **WILLPOWER (WIL)**: Tests of charisma and determination.
-Resisting mental harm, illusions, or charming effects.
+- **WILLPOWER (WIL)**: Tests of charisma and determination; resisting mental harm, illusions, or charming effects.
-- **LUCK**: Tests of chance or fate; can burn points to modify other attribute checks.
+- **LUCK**: Tests of chance or fate; can burn a point to re-roll a save.

-**Advantage & Disadvantage**
+Roll **d20** +**modifier**:

+- **15+**: Success, with no complications
+- **10-14**: Success, with a complication
+- **9-**: Failure

+### Advantage & Disadvantage

-- When making a check from a strong or weakened position, roll **two d20**.
-Take the best or worst result, respectively.
+- When making a save from a **strong** or **weak** position, roll **two d20** and take the **best** or **worst** result, respectively.

-**Critical Success**
+### Critical Success

-- Rolling the exact attribute score, a better-than-expected outcome & LUCK +1.
+- Rolling a **20** always succeeds and is better-than-expected outcome.
+LUCK +1.

-**Critical Failure**
+### Critical Failure

-- Rolling a 20, a worse-than-expected outcome & LUCK -1.
+- Rolling a **1** always fails and is a worse-than-expected outcome.
+LUCK -1.

 ## Combat

-On your turn, you can take **two** actions: move, attack, cast a spell, etc.
+On your turn, you can move and take one action: move a second time, attack, cast a spell, etc.

-**Initiative**
+### Initiative

-Make a DEX or a WIL check to act before your opponents *in the first round* of combat.
+Make a DEX or a WIL save to act before your opponents *in the first round* of combat.
 Players that fail this save *lose their turn* for the first round.

 Players go before their opponents in the second and all subsequent rounds.

-**Attacks**
+### Attacks

-Attacks always hit.
-Roll weapon damage and deal that much damage to an enemy, minus armor rating.
+**Attacks always hit**.
+Roll weapon damage +modifier and deal that much damage to an opponent, minus armor rating.

 - **Critical Hit**: A maximum damage roll ignores all armor.
 - **Enhanced**: Roll an extra d12 damage die, take best.
 - **Impaired**: Roll an extra d4 damage die, take worst.

+### Damage

-**Damage**: Dealt first to HP.
+Damage is first dealt to HP.

-- Once HP is depleted, take damage to STR.
+- Once HP is depleted, take damage to STR or DEX.
-- After taking STR damage, make a STR check.
+- After taking STR or DEX damage, make the respective attribute save.
 On failure, take a *Wounded* constraint and become incapacitated.
-- If STR is reduced to zero, you die.
+- If two attributes besides LUCK are reduced to zero, you die.

-## Rest & Healing
+## Healing

 - **Short**: Takes a turn.
 Restore all HP.
 - **Long**: Takes a watch.
 Restore 1 STR, DEX, and WIL.
+Clears *Fatigued*, *Dazed*, and other short-term constraints.
 - **Full**: Takes a week.
 Restore all STR, DEX, and WIL.
 Clears *Wounded* and other long-term constraints.

 ## Spells

-Invest **1–3 essence** (up to the remaining uses) and roll **d6** for each essence invested:
+Invest **1–3 anima** (up to the remaining uses) and roll **d6** for each anima invested:

-- Mark essence usage for each **1 or 2** rolled.
+- Mark anima usage for each **1 or 2** rolled.
 - For every **1 rolled**, take d6 WIL damage.
-Make a WIL check.
+Make a WIL save.
 On failure, take a *Dazed* constraint.
 - The spell effect is determined by the number of dice rolled and the sum.

 ## Inventory

-- Maximum of 12 inventory slots.
+- Maximum of **12** inventory slots: 2 in hands, 4 on the body, and 6 in a backpack.
+- Items in the backpack require an action to retrieve during combat.
-- Most items take one slot; bulky items require two.
+- Most items take 1 slot, and bulky or two-handed take 2.
+Small items can be bundled 3 in a slot.